ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 #### Publish and release

 This workflow is made to automate the creation of a GitHub release when a tag is added (Appendix?).
 It will create a release of the tag.
-But first, the workflow builds a version for Windows, MacOS and Linux.
+But first, the workflow in succession builds a version for Windows, MacOS and Linux.
 After that, it will zip the files and add them to the release if a release was made.

 ![Publish New Release Activity diagram](Images/PublishNewRelease.png){width=60%}

 #### Build and deploy
 This workflow can be seen here (Appendix?).
 The workflow is made so it will build the program and run the "publish" command to build a version for Linux to be run on the Azure web app.
-After the publish command, it uploads the artifacts so the next job can use the files.
-The deploy job will download the artefact and use the files to deploy to our Azure web app.
+After the publish command, it uploads the artefacts so the next job can use the files of the artefacts.
+The deploy job will download the artefacts and use their files to deploy to our Azure web app.

 ![Build And Deploy Activity diagram](Images/BuildAndDeploy.png){width=60%}